rajawan8/Project---Airbnb-analysis/README.md

 - Three jupyter notebooks each one answer a question.

 ### Summary of results
-The results of the analysis are summarised in a blog post here: [Three things you should know before investing in Airbnb in seattle](https://medium.com/@jaouadeddadsi2016/three-things-you-should-know-before-investing-in-airbnb-in-seattle-8013b25cd4e2)
+The results of the analysis are summarised in a blog post here: https://medium.com/@nisha8rajawat/hey-planning-to-visit-a-seattle-c2a1ae466e45

 ### Licenses and Acknowledgements
  Udacity and kaggle/AirBnb for the data.